Plant Pigments Phytonutrients and Antioxidants

 Known as phytonutrients or antioxidants, they help neutralize harmful free radicals inside our bodies.

-Phytonutrients, derived from the Greek word 'phyto' meaning 'plant,' refer to thousands of different healthy chemicals found in all plant foods.
+Phytonutrients, derived from the Greek word 'phyto' meaning 'plant,' refer to thousands of healthy chemicals in all plant foods.

 Polyphenols: Found abundantly in berries and tea leaves; known for anti-inflammatory effects.

-Sulfides: Present largely in onions and garlic; linked with reduced cancer risk.
+Sulfides: Present primarily in onions and garlic; linked with reduced cancer risk.

 Tannins: Commonly found in grapes and wine; associated with heart health.